Updated: February 7th 2018

 | Nepal travel guides

 Located to the south of Patan Durbar Square the Mahaboudha temple is one of several popular attractions of culture worth stopping by to see if you walk around this old Newari city.

 The nickname "temple of a thousand and eight Buddhas" comes from the engraved terracotta tiles that cover the stone structiure.

 The temple is sometimes called the "the temple of 9000" buddhas too.
-However this is somewhat misleadings as the 9000 referers to the stones used to build the temple under the tiles.
+However this is somewhat misleading as the 9000 referers to the stones used to build the temple under the tiles.

 The temple is modeled on the Mahabodhi Temple at Bodhgaya, India.
 The story of how the one in Nepal was made is quite interesting.